- The third round of stimulus payments is on the way. Scammers are aware, too, which means another round of scams as well.

 - Offers for faster payments – Any claim offering payment faster through a third-party is a scam.
 All new stimulus checks will come from the IRS, and the IRS says there is no way to expedite a payment.

 - Pay to get a check – No one has to pay to receive a stimulus check.
 New stimulus checks will be deposited directly into the same banking account used for previous stimulus payments or the most recent tax refund.
-If the IRS does not have someone’s direct deposit information, a check will be mailed to the last known address on file at the IRS.
+If the IRS does not have someone’s direct deposit information, a check or prepaid card will be mailed to the last known address on file at the IRS.

 - Stolen checks – The ITRC has received numerous complaints from consumers about their stimulus checks being stolen.
 If anyone believes their payment is stolen, they should visit IDTheft.gov, where they can report, “Someone filed a Federal tax return – or claimed an economic stimulus payment – using my information.”